Financial Aid and Scholarships

 - Two letters of recommendation: One letter of recommendation from a professor or instructor who can speak to the applicant’s academic abilities and potential or a professional colleague who can speak to her or his capabilities and potential.
 A second letter of recommendation from the leader of a Muslim religious or community organization that speaks to the abilities and potential of the applicant to work cooperatively in community activities, exercise religious leadership and achieve a deeper understanding of his or her faith, linguistically and intellectually.

-One can apply through either a paper-based or an online format.
-You may access both our online application and the downloadable paper-based application by going to our website at www.hartsem.edu, and clicking on the Admissions tab on the left-hand side toolbar.
+One can apply through either a paper-based or an online format, both available on our websitewww.hartsem.edu/admissions/apply-online/.
 Detailed instructions for completing the application are also provided at this link.
 You may also request a paper application by calling our Admissions Office at 860-509-9512.

 Interview: After a student’s file is complete, the student will be contacted by the Admissions Office to set up an interview.
 While in most cases the interview will happen on the Hartford Seminary campus, a phone interview may be conducted where distance prohibits a visit to campus.
 Applications will only be sent on to the Admissions Committee for review once the interview has been conducted.

-The Master of Arts degree requires the successful completion of 48 credits.
-The Master of Arts degree with a focus in Islamic Studies and Christian-Muslim Relations is designed to provide students with foundational knowledge in the major disciplines of Islamic religious thought and practice, historical and contemporary perspectives on Islamic societies, and theological and social interaction between Islam and Christianity.
+The M.A. in Religious Studies degree requires the successful completion of 48 credits.
+The M.A. in Religious Studies degree with a focus in Islamic Studies and Christian-Muslim Relations is designed to provide students with foundational knowledge in the major disciplines of Islamic religious thought and practice, historical and contemporary perspectives on Islamic societies, and theological and social interaction between Islam and Christianity.
 Students choosing this area of focused study are strongly encouraged to take Arabic.

-Please see the Master of Arts Degree Program section for complete information.
+Please see the Master of Arts in Religious Studies Degree Program section for complete information.

 Graduate Certificate in Islamic Chaplaincy